Loaned Representative Program

 How do I apply?

-After reviewing the various positions available, please obtain your manager’s approval, and then send your CV and a cover letter (maximum 500 words) by email indicating which position is of interest in the subject line to email@example.com.
+After reviewing the various positions available, please obtain your manager’s approval, and then send your CV and a cover letter (maximum 500 words) by email indicating which positions are of interest to firstname.lastname@example.org by April 28, 2023.
 Please copy your manager in your submission.
-Application deadlines are typically in the spring and we will post the next submission deadline in 2020.

 - Agriculture and Agri-Food Canada